project-brammer/project-brammer.github.io/_work/why-ive-decided-to-start-dressing-more-femininely.md

 ---
-title: Why I’ve Decided To Start Dressing More Femininely
-tags:
-- gender
 layout: post
+tags: [gender]
+title: "Why I’ve Decided To Start Dressing More Femininely"
 image: 2294.jpg
-publisher: buzzfeed
+publisher: "buzzfeed"
-quote: I consider all the ways I have muted myself.
-All that, and I can still be killed just for standing in a gay bar.
+quote: "I consider all the ways I have muted myself.
+All that, and I can still be killed just for standing in a gay bar."
 ---

 There comes a time in every young queer’s life when they are struck by lightning.